Frequently Asked Questions

 Do you offer scholarships?

 Wellspring provides scholarships to low-income families and those suffering temporary financial hardship in increments of 25%, 50% and 75%.
 Children and adults may both apply with first consideration given to youth applicants.
 Although Wellspring would love to award all applicants, scholarship funds are limited and not all requests can be filled.
 Click here to access our scholarship application form or request one from the Wellspring office at 269/342-4354 to receive by mail.
-The deadline to apply for a 2018-2019 Scholarship is Friday, August 17, 2018.
+Applications are accepted on a rolling basis until scholarship funding runs out for the year.